TheMTank/cups-rl/README.md

 `pip install -r $AI2THOR_EXPERIMENTS/requirements.txt`

+Finally, add `AI2THOR_EXPERIMENTS` to your PYTHONPATH environment variable and you are done.

 ## How to use

 The wrapper is based on OpenAI gym interfaces as described in [gym documentation](https://gym.openai.com/docs/).